ColonelMDoge/HiveNote/Project/docs/user_stories.md

 ### User Story 2.2 - Deleting Notes
 **As a** user,
 **I want** to delete my notes
-**so that** if there are errors in the notes I can remove them and reupload the note.
+**so that** if there are errors in the notes, I can remove them and reupload the note.

 **Acceptance Criteria:**
 - Discord Bot immediately reflects updates to the DB.